 How much can you earn from an ATM business?

 Gaming industry veteran Lieberman Companies estimates that one-third of US consumers use an ATM at least once a week, and that ATMs average 6-10 transactions per day.
 At about $2.50 per transaction, that would mean $20 in daily revenue per ATM.
-Thus, a well-placed ATM can earn more than $600 every month, or $7,200 in a year.
 This means that your first ATM machine, assuming it’s well placed and functional 24/7, should pay for itself in less than a year.

 What barriers to entry are there?